saor48/tracker/README.md

 ### Existing Features
 - User can view, create, comment, edit, vote and delete issues
 - User can create an issue as either a bug or a requested feature
-- Admin/user shows progress of issue by dates: created, accepted, started, completed
+- Admin shows progress of issue by dates: created, accepted, started, completed
 - User can pay for a feature using stripe credit card processing
 - User profile page shows issues voted/created and features paid